moj-analytical-services/data-engineering-exports/README.md

     - alpha_user_two
 ```

-4. For a pull dataset, you must also add the Amazon Web Services 'Arns' of the roles that should have access to the bucket.
+4. For a pull dataset, you must also add the Amazon Web Services 'ARNs' of the roles that should have access to the bucket.
 Talk to your Cloud Platform team to get these - or contact us to discuss it.
 Your config should end up looking like this:

 ``` yaml
   name: new_project